roryokane/leftronic/README.md

 PHP
 ---

 Start by downloading the most recent version of our PHP API at https://github.com/sonofabell/leftronic/blob/master/leftronic.php.
+You only need `leftronic.php` and the `CAcerts` folder; the `test.html` and `pushNumber.php` are very simple integration examples.

 ### Dependencies